 Banana and cocoa pancakes (and how to make crepes with a dehydrator)

-The dehydrator is useful for much more than making dehydrated fruit chips for a snack or dehydrating onions, garlic, mushrooms and aromatic plants to always have them ready for your stews.
-With this recipe for dehydrated banana and cocoa crepes I hope to shed light on the possibilities offered by the air dehydrator, and of course I hope that with them you will enjoy some of the healthiest, most energetic and tasty breakfasts.
+The dehydrator is useful for much more than making dehydrated fruit chips for a snack or dehydrating onion, garlic, mushrooms and aromatic plants to always have them ready for your stews.
+With this recipe for dehydrated banana and cocoa crepes I hope to shed light on the possibilities offered by the air dehydrator, and of course I hope that with them you will enjoy the healthiest, most energetic and tasty breakfasts.

-Preparing this crepe batter takes two minutes (if not less), and the dehydrator will do all the work.
+Preparing this crepe batter takes you two minutes (if not less), and the dehydrator will do all the work.

 With what ingredients to make dehydrated and healthy pancakes or crepes